 open-source lightsaber shield

-Unlike all the other TeensySaber electronics, the V2 board is not
+Unlike all the V1 TeensySaber electronics, the V2 board is not

 something I recommend that most people build themselves.
 All the